junInUK/angela-server/Heroku_deploy.md

 Read Heroku carefully, you may need a credit card detail to continue.
 The sandbox may be free but check carefully before you continue.

-When you were successfully done this, you should see
+When you were successfully done this, you should see the page like this

 ![Diagram of mLab](img/mLab.png)

-Click mLab MongoDB, you were able to see this, give you the detail of your remote database.
+Click mLab MongoDB, you were able to see the page like this, give you the detail of your remote database.

 ![Diagram of mLab-detail](img/mLab_detail.png)